gaearon/overreacted.io/src/pages/react-as-a-ui-runtime/index.md

 Some programs output numbers.
 Other programs output poems.
 Different languages and their runtimes are often optimized for a particular set of use cases, and React is no exception to that.

 React programs usually output **a tree that may change over time**.
 It might be a [DOM tree](https://www.npmjs.com/package/react-dom), an [iOS hierarchy](https://developer.apple.com/library/archive/documentation/General/Conceptual/Devpedia-CocoaApp/View%20Hierarchy.html), a tree of [PDF primitives](https://react-pdf.org/), or even of [JSON objects](https://reactjs.org/docs/test-renderer.html).
-However, usually we want to represent some UI with it.
+However, usually, we want to represent some UI with it.
 We’ll call it a “*host* tree” because it is a part of the *host environment* outside of React — like DOM or iOS.
 The host tree usually has [its](https://developer.mozilla.org/en-US/docs/Web/API/Node/appendChild) [own](https://developer.apple.com/documentation/uikit/uiview/1622616-addsubview) imperative API.
 React is a layer on top of it.

 So what is React useful for?
 Very abstractly, it helps you write a program that predictably manipulates a complex host tree in response to external events like interactions, network responses, timers, and so on.